Academic Programs Catalog

 In addition, each student must complete a clinical experience requirement, which may be met by earning 1 credit in one of the following courses:

-FCM 650 Principles of Family Medicine 1
+FCM 671 Pathway to Family Medicine I 1

 FCM 660 Pre-Clerkship International Preceptor 1